 – 2020 Audience Survey.

-This year's Transport Planning Day campaign will take place on Monday 11th November at the Institution of Civil Engineers in London and Online.
+This year's Transport Planning Day campaign took place on Monday 11th November at the Institution of Civil Engineers in London and Online.

 The theme for 2024’s Transport Planning Day is ‘The Road Less Travelled: the Principles, Policies, Practicalities and Politics of Reducing Car Use in the UK’.
 During a climate emergency, reducing car use has become central to debates around reducing emissions and reaching Net Zero.